jkphl/material.is/.src/md/thoughts-questions_2016-01-13_18.md

 	* Introduce them as they would like to be introduced
 	* Tell a bit about them — some attendees might not know the speakers at all
 	* As for speakers' drink preferences during their talk (drink, temperature, plain/still or not, etc.)
+* In case of recordings
+	* Ensure that we have permission to record them (at best, tell them when accepting their talk proposal)
-* In case of recordings: Instruct speakers about the area on stage the have to stick to due to camera / lightning setup; put white tape strips on the floor
+	* Instruct speakers about the area on stage the have to stick to due to camera / lightning setup; put white tape strips on the floor
 * Clearly instruct speakers in advance
 	* About their time slot
 	* About technical stuff
 	* Questions after the talk or not?
 If so, take questions with a microphone only etc.
 * Tell the speakers as much as possible about the background of the attendees in advance so that they can tailor their contents
 * Provide the speakers a quiet room to prepare or just relax
-* We need to have a speaker dinner to ensure a good atmosphere
+* We need to have a scrum-like speaker dinner
+* We need to have speaker welcome packages with e.g.
+	* some local goods
+	* fruits
+	* a city map
+	* etc.
+* We need to collect quite some information from the speakers to book their flights & hotels (full names, birthdates, identification document numbers, expiry dates, flight & food preferences etc.); Maybe use border:none registration form as a template?
+Worked out well ...

 ## Drinks & snacks

-* We need unlimited drinks (water, coffee, tee) on the spot
+* We need unlimited drinks (water, good! coffee, tee) on the spot
-	* ideally for free (e.g. if sponsored)
+	* ideally for free (sponsored?)
 	* ideally taken care of by some professional gastronomy (would be ideal if the venue was a cinema with a bar or something similar)
+* We should have healthy snacks (if any), not only junk food, so that people don't fall asleep because of a sugar crash
+	* We could provide fresh vegetables (carrots, apples, etc.)
+* Do we provide lunch or do we encourage people to go out and grab some food in the area around?
+	* If we provide lunch ...
+		* it must be healthy and for all sorts of preferences and dietary requirements (meat eaters, vegetarians, vegans, etc.)
+		* We need to make sure that people really get the food they "ordered"
+	* If we don't provide lunch, we should build a list of food / snack spots

 ## Post-processing